flagsoft/yellow-developers/content/3-fr/4-help/customising-templates.md

 ## Custom sidebar

-To show a sidebar add the file `sidebar.txt` to a `content` folder.
+To show a sidebar add the file `sidebar.md` to a `content` folder.
 The sidebar will be shown on all pages in the same folder.
 A different sidebar can be defined in the [settings](markdown-cheat-sheet#settings) at the top of each page, for example `Sidebar: sidebar`.

-Here's an example sidebar file `content/1-home/sidebar.txt`:
+Here's an example sidebar file `content/1-home/sidebar.md`:

 ```
 ---